skypjack/entt/docs/md/entity.md

 that allows users to completely replace or even just enrich the pool dedicated to one or more components.<br/>
 The built-in signal support is an example of that: defined as a mixin, it's easily disabled if not needed.
-Similarly, poly storage is another example of how everything is customizable down to the smallest detail.
+Similarly, the storage class has a specialization that shows how everything is customizable down to the smallest detail.

 ## Pay per use